osshalakhina/challenge/README.md

 This project was done according to the lectures (109-127) on udemy ["Modern React from zero to pro"](https://www.udemy.com/course/react-np/).

-"challenge" is a project on React where you can choose feed and on popup to see list of your choice and add or delete some of it.
+"challenge" is a project on React where you can choose feed and on popup to see list of your choice and add or delete something.

 ### Tehnology: